SCIFIHISTORY.NET

 Russell was born on this day in 1951.

-Back in 1996, the always lovely Lesley-Anne Down jumped into Fantasy in a big way opposite Marc Singer aboard Beastmaster III: The Eye of Braxus.
+Back in 1996, the always lovely Lesley-Anne Down jumped into Fantasy in a big way opposite Marc Singer aboard Beastmaster III: The Eye Of Braxus.
 Down was born on this day in 1954.

 The talented Mark Boone Junior has made a few appearances in the realm of Science Fiction.
 He's been seen in Quantum Leap; had an uncredited role in Armageddon (1998); and provided voicework for the short-lived TRON: Uprising in 2012.
 Junior was born on this day in 1955.